Nov 10, 2023

 Ignas T. & Leonardus N.

-How to Remove Directories and Files Using Linux
+How to Remove Files and Folders in Linux With Hostinger VPS

 How to Remove a Directory in Linux

-First, you need to know the directory name to delete it.
-To discover files and directories, use the ls command, and to know the current directory you are in, use the pwd command.
+Before removing a directory, you must know its name.
+To discover files and directories, use the ls command.
+To know the current working directory, use the pwd command.

 |Command and Option||Description|